CECILIA-MULANDI/noir-registry/cli-tool/README.md

 ## Troubleshooting

 **"nargo-add: command not found"**
+- Install from crates.io: `cargo install nargo-add`
-- Make sure `nargo-add` is installed: `cargo install --path cli-tool --bin nargo-add`
+- Or install from GitHub: `cargo install --git https://github.com/CECILIA-MULANDI/noir-registry --bin nargo-add --path cli-tool`
 - Check that `~/.cargo/bin` is in your PATH: `echo $PATH`
 - Verify installation: `which nargo-add`